codemonkey1988/script-style-push/README.md

 Keep in mind, that this might change in the future as TYPO3 supports additional custom field types for site configuration.

+### Prevent asset over-pushing
+This extension help you preventing over-pushing of assets by setting a session cookie that contains all assets that were pushing during the user session.
+This extension will not push an asset, if it's in the cookie.
+This feature can be disabled in extension settings.

 ### Disabling this extension

 If you need to disable generating the Link header,